Average customer rating: 4.6/5

 Book early and pay less: save £40pp when you book six months ahead

-Northern Ireland offers some of the UK's most spectacular yet undiscovered walking and hiking, where dramatic coastal scenery meets warm Irish hospitality.
-This captivating corner of the British Isles rewards both gentle walkers and keen hikers with landscapes steeped in myth, legend, and natural wonder – from the iconic hexagonal columns of the Giant's Causeway to the verdant beauty of the Nine Glens of Antrim.
+Let us take you to one of the UK's best-kept secrets — where dramatic coastal scenery meets warm Irish hospitality and landscapes steeped in myth and natural wonder.
+Northern Ireland rewards walkers and hikers of every level, from the iconic hexagonal columns of the Giant's Causeway to the verdant beauty of the Nine Glens of Antrim, and it's a place that gets under your skin from the very first walk.

-The Nine Glens of Antrim provide magnificent walking and hiking through a designated Area of Outstanding Natural Beauty, where ancient valleys meet the stunning Antrim coastline.
-Walk in the footsteps of the legendary giant Finn McCool at the Giant's Causeway, Northern Ireland's only UNESCO World Heritage site, and challenge your head for heights at the famous Carrick-a-Rede rope bridge, spanning the sea over a 23-metre deep chasm.
-Along the way, wonderful vantage points reveal spectacular views across the Irish Sea, with Scotland's coastline visible on clear days.
+We'll lead you and your fellow travellers through the Nine Glens of Antrim — a designated Area of Outstanding Natural Beauty where ancient valleys tumble down to meet a stunning coastline.
+Step into the world of the legendary giant Finn McCool at the Giant's Causeway, Northern Ireland's only UNESCO World Heritage Site, and test your nerve on the famous Carrick-a-Rede rope bridge, strung across a 23-metre chasm above the sea.
+As you go, sweeping vantage points open up across the Irish Sea — on a clear day, you can see all the way to the Scottish coast.

 Popular Northern Ireland walking holidays